FCJ-DNTU/000076-cdk-basic-2/content/2-preparation/2-2-launch-an-ec2-instance/_index.md

 5. In the **Network settings**

-  - Leave everything else default
+  - Leave everything else default, but:
     - Auto-assign public IP is **enable**
     - Allow SSH traffic from **Anywhere** (0.0.0.0/0)